More Photos

 Our Self-Guided Holidays are perfect for your next family holiday and are suitable for children of all ages.

 Our partner hotels and accommodations are able to provide cots for young children, and some offer family rooms.
-We can also arrange hire of children’s bikes and tag along bikes for our self-guided cycling trips and with trips such as Lake Constance and the Danube offering routes on designated cycle paths you can rest assured in keeping your family safe.
+We can also arrange hire of children’s bikes and tag along bikes for most of our self-guided cycling trips and with trips such as Lake Constance and the Danube offering routes on designated cycle paths you can rest assured in keeping your family safe.

-As a parent we trust that you know your own child’s capabilities, please read the itinerary details to ensure the distances covered each day are suitable for your family.
-If this is a first time walking holiday for your family, a centre based trip is a fantastic option as it allows you to easily opt out of a days walking if a day of building sand castles, swimming in the pool or visiting museums is calling.
+As a parent we trust that you know your own child’s capabilities, so please read the itinerary details to ensure the distances covered each day are suitable for your family.
+If this is a first time walking holiday for your family, a centre based trip is a fantastic option as it allows you to easily opt out of a days walking if a day of building sand castles, swimming in the pool or visiting museums is calling instead.

 Please discuss this further with our sales team who will be happy to assist in picking the best trip for your family.

-The nearest airport to Alicante is Alicante Airport with many departures from regional UK airports.
-From the airport it is just a 30 minute bus ride to the city.
-The shuttle bus operates every 20 minutes from outside the airport.
+The trip begins in Alicante.
+All of our self-guided holidays are sold on a Land Only basis allowing you the flexibility to choose the travel method which best suits you.
+The nearest airport is Alicante Airport, which is well-served with many departures from UK regional airports.
+From the airport it is just a 30-minute bus ride into the city.
+The shuttle bus departs every 20 minutes from outside the airport during daytime hours.
+Please see www.alcairport.com/bus-travel-alicante-airport for more details.

 This trip is on a bed and breakfast basis to allow you the opportunity to enjoy dining in the many local restaurants.

-The Mediterranean coast is characterised by its abundant vegetables and top quality fish dishes.
-This is no different on the Costa Blanca, with its 218km stretch of coastline it is full of delicious and unique cuisine, not to mention wonderful white wines.
-The people of Valencia know how to make wonders with a humble grain of rice, after all the city is surrounded by fields of it.
-It is no wonder the region is the birth place of Spain’s famous paella though it is not the only starring rice dish in the region; Arroz al horno baked in a clay pot with meat and the crusted rice which is characterised by its baked egg on top are also delicious.
-Mojama is the dish to try whist in Alicante, a typical tapas dish of the city made with salted Bluefin tuna served with bread and olive oil.
-As you make your way north through the region you look forward to enjoying the best fried seafood in Javea, thanks to its freshness and quality; and delicious red shrimp in Denia, known for their vibrant red colour.
-As you make your way inland meat takes over the menu with hearty dishes such as Olleta a popular choice, a stew made with beans, bacon and morcilla (blood sausage similar to black pudding) and cured veal.
-One of the many dishes referred to as ‘platos de cuchara’ translating to dishes with a spoon.
-These popular dishes were born out of necessity in the region when the poor needed to ensure nothing was wasted and leftovers were added to a pot with stock to make the next tasty dish.
-For those with a sweet tooth, be sure to stop in Villajoyosa to sample the chocolates and pastries, known to be the best in Spain.
+The Mediterranean coast is characterised by its abundant vegetables and top-quality fish dishes.
+It is no different on the Costa Blanca - this 218km stretch of coastline is bursting with delicious and unique cuisine, as well as some superb wines.
+The people of Valencia know how to work wonders with a humble grain of rice - after all, the city is surrounded by fields full of it.
+It is no wonder the region is the birthplace of Spain’s famous paella, however it is not the only rice dish to star in the region.
+It's sibling, Arroz al Horno, is also scrumptious and instead is baked in a clay pot with various mixtures of meat or chickpeas, vegetables, potatoes, sometimes even dried fruit, and often topped with a whole head of garlic known locally as 'the partridge'.
+Another great local dish is 'Crusted Rice', which typically is made with rice and chunks of sausage and is characterised by a layer of baked egg on the top.
+Mojama is the dish to try whist in Alicante - a typical tapas dish from the city made with filleted salt-cured tuna, served with bread and olive oil.
+As you make your way north through the region you can look forward to enjoying the best fried seafood in Javea, thanks to its freshness and quality, and the delicious red shrimp of Denia known for their vibrant red colour.

 Europe